CxGarcia/tray/README.md

   states: {
     user: {
       //the on is the event that allows us to transition between states
-      //for example, once the form is submitted, the state machine transitions into the privacy state and so on
+      //for example, once the form is submitted (triggered by the SUBMIT event),
+      //the state machine transitions into the privacy state and so on
       on: {
         SUBMIT: {
           target: 'privacy',
+          //when this event happens, we can trigger an action
+          //in this case, we are assigning the event payload to the context, specifically the user
-          //when the form is submitted, it has already been validated
+          //it is worth noting that when the form is submitted, it has already been validated
           actions: assign({ user: (_, event) => event.payload }),
         },
       },